-According to the census in 2000, Lakewood has a population of more than 16 thousand in more than 3 thousand households.
+Lakewood has a population of more than 20 thousand based on the 2015 census.
 The main source of income among the populace is farming, and some from mining and logging activities.

 Included in Lakewood are political units called Barangays surrounding this municipality.
-There are 14 barangays including: Bagong Kahayag, Baking, Biswangan, Bululawan, Dagum, Gasa, Gatub, Luku-an, Matalang, Poblacion (Lakewood), Sapang Pinoles, Sibuguey, Tiwales, and Tubod (the barangay in the junction where you can the turn for Lakewood).
+There are 14 barangays including: Bagong Kahayag, Baking, Biswangan, Bululawan, Dagum, Gasa, Gatub, Luku-an, Matalang, Poblacion (Lakewood proper), Sapang Pinoles, Sibuguey, Tiwales, and Tubod (the barangay in the junction where you can the turn for Lakewood).

-In other words, Tubod (‘spring’ in Visayan) is the gateway to the town and Alindahaw Resort.
-Tubod is the most populated and largest barangay among them.
+You can say that Tubod (‘spring’ in Bisayan language) is the gateway to the town and Alindahaw Lakewood Resort.
+Tubod is the most populated and largest among the barangays of Lakewood Municipality.
 Some popular sites in or near Tubod is the Lily’s Spring and Mainit Waterfall on the way to Gatub barangay.

 Getting to Lakewood or Alindahaw Lakeview Resort is easy.
-You can take a “van” commuter from Pagadian City.
-You can reach Pagadian by land transports through Ozamiz City or Zamboanga City if you arrived in Mindanao by airplane or ship from various points.
+You can take a direct “van” ride from Pagadian City.
+You could reach Pagadian by land transports through Ozamiz City or Zamboanga City if you arrived in Mindanao by airplane or ship from various points.